SFI annual health and welfare review

 You can access the online application portal at: GOV.UK | Apply for an annual health and welfare review.

-• Discuss animal health and welfare and agree achievable actions for the year ahead
+• Discuss animal health and welfare and agree achievable actions for the year ahead.

-• Carry out diagnostic testing - BVD in cattle / PRRS in pigs / the effectiveness of worming treatments in sheep
+• Carry out diagnostic testing - BVD in cattle / PRRS in pigs / the effectiveness of worming treatments in sheep.

-• Discussion on medicine use
+• Discussion on medicine use.

-• Collect data to understand national herd/ flock health – this data will be anonymised and not used for future inspections or enforcement purposes
+• Collect data to understand national herd/ flock health – this data will be anonymised and not used for future inspections or enforcement purposes.

-The minimum number of BVD tests within the review has now been reduced from six, to a minimum of five.
+The minimum number of BVD tests within the review has been reduced since August 2023 from six, to a minimum of five.
 This in order to align with the requirement of the BVD Free and CHECs schemes and avoid any confusion for vets and farmers.
 Farmers who have already applied for a review have already been contacted by the RPA who will update its terms and conditions to reflect this.

 The annual review is designed to: